donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

     In v0.9, the Private Network Quickstart moved to a separate repository, and the previous version was removed from the Pantheon repository.

-This tutorial describes how to use Pantheon to run a private network of Pantheon nodes in a Docker container.
+This tutorial describes how to use Pantheon 0.8.5 Docker image to run a private network with multiple Pantheon nodes orchestrated by Docker Compose.

 !!! note
-    To run the Private Network Quickstart, install the code by cloning the `pantheon-quickstart` repo as described below.
+    To run the Private Network Quickstart, clone the `pantheon-quickstart` repo as described below.

     If you have installed Pantheon from the [packaged binaries](../Installation/Install-Binaries.md) or are running the [Docker image](Run-Docker-Image.md), you can proceed with [Starting Pantheon](Starting-Pantheon.md).